shashanks/cartodb/README.md

                 root /somewhere/public;   # <--- be sure to point to 'public'! passenger_enabled on;
               }

-        where : server_name = domain name, if  local give 127.0.0.1
+        Note:-   server_name = domain name, if  local give 127.0.0.1
                  root  : whole path of your application pointing to public directory.